 - Make sure your doctor knows if you are pregnant or if you have liver disease (including hepatitis B or C).

 - You should not breastfeed if you have HIV or AIDS, because you might give the infection to your baby through your breast milk.

 - This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Do not share needles with anyone.

 - Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have more than one of the following symptoms while taking this medicine: blistering, peeling, or loosening of the skin; fever; chills; itching; joint or muscle pain; rash; red skin lesions; sore throat; sores, ulcers, or white spots in the mouth or on the lips; or swelling of your hands, face, tongue, or throat.
+Check with your doctor right away if you have blistering, peeling, or loose skin, fever, chills, joint or muscle pain, rash, sores, ulcers, or red skin lesions, or swelling of your hands, face, tongue, or throat.

-- This medicine may cause you to have excess body fat.
-Tell your doctor if you notice changes in your body shape, such as an increased amount of fat in the upper back and neck, or around the chest and stomach area; or a loss of fat from the legs, arms, and face.
+- This medicine may cause changes to your body fat.
+Tell your doctor if you notice changes in your body shape, such as more fat in your upper back and neck or around your chest and stomach area.
+You may also lose fat from your legs, arms, and face.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing